Excel SEARCH Function

 For Last name=RIGHT(B12,LEN(B12)-SEARCH(” “,B12))

-Suppose there is set of IDs and you have to find out the _ location within IDs then use simply the Excel SEARCH to find out the “_” location within IDs.
+Suppose there is a set of IDs, and you have to find out the _ location within IDs, then use simply the Excel SEARCH to find out the “_” location within IDs.

-Consider the give table and search for the text 0 within the text A1-001-ID
+Consider the given table and search for the next 0 within the text A1-001-ID

-For the second row within given table the search result for A within B1-001-AY
+For the second row within a given table, the search result for A within B1-001-AY

 Similarly for “J” 8 for=SEARCH(I10,J10,K10) and 7 for =SEARCH(“?”&I10,J10,K10).

 Similarly for fourth row the output will be 8 for =SEARCH(I11,J11,K11) and 1 for =SEARCH(“*”&I11,J11,K11)